 In our experience, the cheapest ecommerce plan you’ll find from a reputable website builder will be in the area of $8,000-$10,000.
 If you see someone promising the world for a couple hundred dollars, be careful what you’re signing up for.

 Looking for affordable website design for your small business?
 You want a company that you can trust.
 You’re selecting a team that will represent your company for what is likely years to come.
 You want working with them to be rewarding and fun.

 The last thing you want is a company that won’t return your phone calls.
 They need to be available when you need them.
 All the questions that we’ve listed above are important, but here’s the last one that I think you should ask.

 “Do I like the people I’m talking with, and will I enjoy working with them?”

 If the answer isn’t a resounding yes, it’s probably time to move on.

-Here at Fusion Creative, we work with small business owners just like you everyday.
+Here at Fusion Creative, we use live chat, video meetings and in-person methods to work with small business owners just like you everyday.
 We help them create an online presence that works for their business.
 If you’re looking for a digital agency that is full of people who care about your business, we invite you to stop by and see what we're all about.

 I liked your page and idea behind it.Im a Real Estate agent and i’m looking for web page designer/developer who could help me reach out to the clients i need to help during this difficult times.
 Iam new in the business and have not earned so much to spend , what do you suggest?